-In the four sections of the exhibition, in each room, next to the graphic work, a sculpture or painting by Giacometti will be displayed to help understand the relationship between his different means of expression.
+In the six sections of the exhibition, in each room, next to the graphic work, a sculpture, drawings or painting by Giacometti will be displayed to help understand the relationship between his different means of expression.
 The creative environment of the artist and man will be embodied, in each section, in the striking photographs taken by Ernst Scheidegger.

 The exhibition dates may change.
 We will update them in progress.